 If a mobile device is seen or heard, or where there is evidence that a device has been used at school then it will be confiscated by staff and returned to the pupil at the end of the next school day.
-On a Friday, the device will be returned on the Monday.
+On a Friday, the device will be returned at the end of the school day.
 A repeat offence during the same term will result in a longer period of confiscation, initially for a period of one week.
 The device will be returned to a parent only.
 (Please see Mobile Device Policy.)